sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

    <img src="images/add_deploymentgroup.png">

 2. Provide deployment group name and click create.
-You will see the registration script generated.
+We will see the registration script generated.

    <img src="images/create_deploymentgroup.png">

    <img src="images/create_deploymentgroup2.png">

-Check, **Use the personal access token in the script for authentication** and click on **Copy script to dashboard**.
-This script is used to associate the VM to the deployment group.
+Select the check box, **Use the personal access token in the script for authentication** and click on **Copy script to dashboard** to copy the script which will be used in the next exercise to associate the VM to the deployment group.

 ## Exercise 2: Associate the VM to Deployment Group